 The Think Dirty App is one of my favorite resources in finding what’s in personal care items.

 It’s similar to the Skin Deep page, in that you can search by products and ingredients.
 They also have a 0-10 rating system.

 What I love is that you can use the app while you’re shopping (or cleaning out your beauty product stash) by using the bar code scanner.
 Simply scan the code to easily find info on the ingredients that make up your make-up, skin care, or anything else in your routine.

 I was a little surprised to find that my beloved Burt’s Bees Sensitive cleanser wasn’t listed in the Think Dirty index.
 But they make it really easy to add a new product.
 Simply enter some product details, and taking photos of the front and back.
 Then, the ingredients will be rated by the people behind the app, so all the users can be better informed.

 Think Dirty has a bit of a social media feel to it, too.
 You can earn badges and build a personal profile.
 There’s even a virtual bathroom shelf to see the total rating of all your favorite products.
 It’s like a challenge to see how low it can go!

-Thanks to these organizations, websites and apps, choosing safer and cruelty-free products has never been easier.
+Thanks to these organizations, websites, and apps, learning how to find safer and cruelty-free skin care and makeup has never been easier.

 No more wondering what exactly it is that you’re applying to your skin or spraying on your hair.

-I know I feel a lot more confident about what I’m using on my body and for my children and I hope you will too!
+I know I feel a lot more confident about what I’m using on my body and for my children.
+I hope you will too!